GDSL-UL/san/docs/06-multilevel_02.md

 ### Exploratory Analysis: Varying Slopes

 Let's then explore if there is variation in the relationship between unemployment rate and the share of population in long-term illness.
-We do this by selecting teh 8 MSOAs containing OAs with the highest unemployment rates in Liverpool.
+We do this by selecting the 8 MSOAs containing OAs with the highest unemployment rates in Liverpool.

 ```r